Common Name(s): Katalox, Mexican Royal Ebony

 Elastic Modulus: 3,715,000 lbf/in2 (25.62 GPa)

 Shrinkage: Radial: 3.9%, Tangential: 7.6%, Volumetric: 11.2%, T/R Ratio: 1.9

 Color/Appearance: Heartwood is dark reddish brown to nearly black, sometimes with a strong purple hue.
 Sapwood is sharply demarcated and is pale yellowish white.
 Pieces with curly or wavy grain are not uncommon.

 Grain/Texture: Grain is usually straight, but can also be irregular or interlocked.
 With a fine even texture and good natural luster.

-Endgrain: Diffuse-porous; medium to large pores, moderately few to few; solitary and radial multiples of 2-3; mineral/gum deposits occasionally present; parenchyma winged, confluent, and banded; narrow rays, fairly close spacing.
+Endgrain: Diffuse-porous; medium to large pores, very few to few; solitary and radial multiples of 2-3; mineral/gum deposits occasionally present; parenchyma winged, confluent, and banded; narrow rays, fairly close spacing.

 Rot Resistance: Varies depending upon species, but generally very durable.
 Heartwood is usually considered to have a high resistance to decay and termites; though it is susceptible to marine borers.

 Workability: Katalox is typically considered difficult to work on account of its high density.
 The wood has a moderate to high blunting effect on cutters, and if there is interlocked grain present, tearout can occur during planing.
 Can be troublesome to glue because of its high density and natural oils present.

 Odor: Katalox has a very faint odor when being worked.